cefriel/ontology-template/README.md

 3. Execute the `sh run-onto.sh my-ontology x.y.z` script providing as argument the correct version number.

+4. Edit the documentation in the [sections](.my-ontology/sections) folder

-4. Git commit and push
+5. Git commit and push

-5. Enable GitHub Pages to host the ontology
+6. Enable GitHub Pages to host the ontology

-6. Configure a webserver by using the provided [.htaccess](.my-ontology/.htaccess) file.
+7. Configure a webserver by using the provided [.htaccess](.my-ontology/.htaccess) file.